singular-gpispace/pfd-parallel/README.md

 > ---
 > **NOTE:**
 >
-> Until version 21.03 is realeased, the following patch is required:
+> Until version 21.03 of GPI-Space is realeased, the following patch is required:
 >
 > ---
 ```bash